 Most fitness advice focuses on what to do in a single workout.
 Periodization is the science of what to do across hundreds of workouts β over months and years.
-It is the structure behind why elite athletes train differently at different times of year, and why recreational exercisers who follow a plan consistently outperform those who train randomly with equivalent effort.
+It is the structure behind why elite athletes train differently at different times of year, and why recreational exercisers who follow a plan often make progress more predictably than those who train randomly with equivalent effort.

-Periodization is not complicated in principle: it is the deliberate, planned variation of training variables β volume, intensity, exercise selection, rest periods β over time to maximize adaptation and minimize plateau.
-The human body adapts rapidly to a given training stimulus and then stops adapting once it has accommodated to that stimulus.
-Periodization keeps the stimulus changing in a controlled, progressive way so adaptation continues indefinitely.
+Periodization is not complicated in principle: it is the deliberate, planned variation of training variables β volume, intensity, exercise selection, rest periods β over time to support adaptation and reduce plateau risk.
+The human body adapts rapidly to a given training stimulus and then adapts more slowly once it has accommodated to that stimulus.
+Periodization keeps the stimulus changing in a controlled, progressive way so adaptation still has somewhere to go.

 The useful lens is mechanism plus dosage.
 Once you ask how big the effect is, for whom, and under what conditions, the hype usually falls away and the practical answer gets clearer.